 How Much Do Golf Sets Cost?

-Golf is not a cheap hobby, and a golfer could spend thousands of dollars putting together a 14-club set.
+Golf is not a cheap hobby, and a golfer can spend thousands of dollars putting together a name-brand, 14-club set.
 The most expensive drivers on the market run to around $800-$1,000; the most expensive iron sets around $3,000.
 You get the picture.

 The good news is, a full, complete golf set doesn't have to be anywhere near that costly.
 Those all-inclusive boxed sets that we mentioned above?
 Many of them can be found for less than $200.
 Check big-box retail stores and general sporting goods stores for those.